Zoom to Teams Transition

 Transition Timeline

-Effective July 1, 2026, virtual meetings and classes hosted by KU should be conducted through Microsoft Teams.
+Effective June 1, 2026, virtual meetings and classes hosted by KU should be conducted through Microsoft Teams.
 Our enterprise licensing with Zoom will have expired.

 Resources and Support